GPS Smartphone Tour of Local Canyon — Design Case

 Job Aid: Students are provided a digital job aid explaining how to download and access the tour.

-Student Reporting: Upon completing the tour, students are provided a link to a survey to report on their experience once they return to reliable wireless connection.
+Student Reporting: Upon completing the tour, students are provided a link to a survey to report their experience once they return to a reliable data connection.